-If you’re coming to Key West for Spring Break, chances are you’re looking for a 24/7 party.
+If you’re coming to Key West for Spring Break, chances are you’re looking for a great party.
 And you’ve come to the right place!
-There’s a reason our island has become such a hot spot for college Spring Break over the past couple of years.
-We’ve got what you’re looking for!
 Hot, sunny weather, beaches, boats, bars, boys in board shorts and babes in bikinis.
 Right?
-If this is your first Key West Spring Break, here are four spots you absolutely must hit up to get your party on by day.
+If this is your first Key West Spring Break, here are some great ideas for planning your trip and the spots you absolutely must hit up to get your party on.

-1. Ultimate Adventure or Snorkel Trip: The first thing on my list will be to get on a boat.
+The first thing on my list will be to get on a boat.
 Fury’s Reef & Ritas and Rum & Reggae snorkel trips are both great ways to see North America’s only living coral reef!
-Our all day adventure, the Ultimate Adventure, is great for everyone!
+Our all day adventure, The Ultimate Adventure, is great for everyone!
 If it’s a full day on the water that you’re craving with breakfast and lunch included, snorkeling, parasailing and jet skiing, then this is a no brainer.
 And, of course, we’re serving up all you can drink on all of these trips.